We don’t have health insurance.

 Here’s how it works:

 At the beginning of each month, I get a nice thick envelope from Samaritan Ministries.
-Enclosed is a member newsletter (which actually has really interesting and helpful articles therein), a prayer guide, and the name, need, and address of a family to whom I am specifically assigned to send an encouraging note and my check for $355.
+Enclosed is a member newsletter (which actually has really interesting and helpful articles therein), a prayer guide, and the name, need, and address of a family to whom I am specifically assigned to send an encouraging note and our check.

-No matter how many kids we have, our monthly cost (they call it our monthly “share”) is only $355 for our whole family until Peter and I are both over 25, then it will be $405.
-(Without kids a young couple is $280, over 25 is $360.
-An individual is $140-$180.
-Single moms and widows only have to pay a monthly share of $200-$250 for the whole family, no matter how many kids they have.)
+No matter how many kids we have, our monthly cost (they call it our monthly “share”) is the same for our whole family, and it was much less when my husband and I were under 25 years old.
 You can view the pricing here, but I am extremely pleased with our amount each month and I think the other pricing scales are fair too.

 One month I might send my share to a family in Wyoming whose daughter broke her leg.
 The next month I might send my share to a widower in Delaware who just had hip surgery.
 The next month I might be assigned to a family in California expecting a baby.
 One month out of the year I send a check directly to Samaritan Ministries, and that’s how they cover administrative expenses.